OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/personal-swot-analysis.md

 Sometimes opportunities pass you by without you even noticing them.
 This section of the SWOT analysis requires you to review all the potential opportunities you could take advantage of.

 :::tip Here are some things to be on the lookout for:

-* Are there any trends in your industry that you can take advantage of?&#x20;
+* Are there any trends in your industry that you can take advantage of?
-* Can you improve your skills?&#x20;
+* Can you improve your skills?
 * How can you get noticed?
-Is there a way you can demonstrate initiative?&#x20;
+Is there a way you can demonstrate initiative?
 * Can someone help you achieve your goals?
 :::